mayflower-tech/natuerlich/docs/getting-started.md

 # Getting Started

 In the following tutorials, we will create several WebXR Experiences using **natuerlich** and react-three/fiber.
-Install the dependencies manually via `npm i @coconut-xr/natuerlich @react-three/fiber react react-dom three zustand three-stdlib` or use the CodeSandbox provided for each example.
+Install the dependencies manually via `npm i @coconut-xr/natuerlich @react-three/fiber react react-dom three zustand` or use the CodeSandbox provided for each example.
 When developing locally, ensure you host your code using HTTPS, which is required for WebXR sessions.

 _Make sure your three.js version is either lower or higher than 0.0.153._